theohbrothers/Position-ExplorerWindow/README.md

 - You probably are seeing a *red colored error message* in the window just before it disappears.
 You need to allow the execution of unverified scripts.
 Open Powershell as administrator, type `Set-ExecutionPolicy Unrestricted -Force` and press ENTER.
 Try running the script again.
 You can easily restore the security setting back by using `Set-ExecutionPolicy Undefined -Force`.

 Q: I want to open multiple sets of windows quickly.
 How do I do that?
-- Simply make a copy of this script for each set of *Explorer* windows you want to open.
+- Simply make a copy of the usage script above for each set of *Explorer* windows you want to open.
 Configure each script with a set of `$Paths`.
 Keep the scripts on your Desktop.
 You can now easily run those scripts, by right-clicking and selecting *'Run with Powershell'*.
 Alternatively, as seen in this demo, you can *pin Powershell onto your Taskbar*, then *pin those scripts* by dragging and dropping over the Powershell on the Taskbar.
 Now you can easily run them by right-clicking on Powershell, and clicking the script.
 ![Pin Demo](https://github.com/theohbrothers/Position-ExplorerWindow/raw/master/images/pin-demo.gif "Demo of Position-ExplorerWindow")